pingdaze/synth/README.md

 ### User Story

-A timed merkle drops is a viable way to ensure NFT supply meets demand exactly.
+A timed merkle drop is an efficient way to ensure NFT supply meets demand exactly.
 Essentially, a merkle root can be published that has `x` mintable tokens in it.
 This number can be arbitrarily high.
 However, after either

 1. `y` blocks are mined, or
 2. `z` timestamp passes

-the drop ends and no more NFTs can be mined from that hash.
+the drop ends and no more NFTs can be minted from that hash.

-In emergency situations, the plugin could be disconnected from the contract by the farmacists, but this would be pretty awkward and we'd have some explaining to do.
+In emergency situations, the plugin could be disconnected from the contract by the "farmacists", but this would be pretty awkward and we'd have some explaining to do.
+However, it is a fairly lightweight emergency shutoff.

 ### Functionality